ansible-collections/kubernetes.core/docs/kubernetes.core.k8s_module.rst

         state: present
         definition: "{{ lookup('file', '/testing/deployment.yml') | from_yaml }}"

+    - name: >-
+        (Alternative) Read definition file from the Ansible controller file system.
+        In this case, the definition file contains multiple YAML documents, separated by ---.
+        If the definition file has been encrypted with Ansible Vault it will automatically be decrypted. kubernetes.core.k8s:
+        state: present
+        definition: "{{ lookup('file', '/testing/deployment.yml') | from_yaml_all }}"

     - name: Read definition template file from the Ansible controller file system kubernetes.core.k8s:
         state: present